Fan (person): Fangirl

-Fangirls are often portrayed as teenagers obsessed with something to a frightening degree.
+In English, the term "fangirl" typically implies a young female fan.
 The term is often used in a demeaning, derogatory fashion and is said to describe the fans that give "normal" fans a bad name.
 In fact, the term "fangirling" is used to describe anyone who obsessively follows a certain fandom to the point where it interferes with their daily lives.
 Such a trend of 'authentic' versus 'inauthentic' fan is common within fan communities, and is particularly pertinent to gender discrimination and misogynistic ideals.
 However, on the other hand of the spectrum, some fangirls have embraced the title, considering it a compliment rather than a derogatory term.

 Immaturity in fangirls

 In terms of their involvement within fandoms, fangirls are typically portrayed as losing all control, fainting, sobbing, and dashing about in mobs.
 For instance, while describing the phenomenon of Beatlemania, fan activity is described by stating that:

 The appropriate reaction to contact with [the Beatles] – such as occupying the same auditorium or city block – was to sob uncontrollably while screaming, 'I'm gonna die, I'm gonna die,' or, more optimistically, the name of a favorite Beatle, until the onset of either unconsciousness or laryngitis.
 Girls peed in their pants, fainted, or simply collapsed from the emotional strain.

-Furthermore, while discussing Beatlemania and the crazed Beatles fangirl behaviour, Barbara Ehrenreich, Elizabeth Heiss, and Gloria Jacobs mention how the 'only cure' for what was at the time considered an affliction was age, and that similarly to "the girls who had screamed for Frank Sinatra," the Beatles fangirls would "[grow] up to be responsible, settled " individuals.
+Furthermore, while discussing Beatlemania and the crazed Beatles fangirl behaviour, Barbara Ehrenreich, Elizabeth Heiss, and Gloria Jacobs mention how the 'only cure' for what was at the time considered an affliction was age, and that similarly to "the girls who had screamed for Frank Sinatra," the Beatles fangirls would "[grow] up to be responsible, settled" individuals.

 Fanboy

 Fanboys are frequently portrayed as "angry nerds", over-aggressive, derogatory, and protective of the object of their obsession, or as bespectacled, geekoid, obsessive fans.
 The term nerd, defined as "[an] insignificant, foolish, or socially inept person; a person who is boringly conventional or studious; a person who pursues an unfashionable or highly technical interest with obsessive or exclusive dedication," as well as the term geek, defined as "[a] person […] who is regarded as foolish, offensive, worthless; an overly diligent, unsociable student; any unsociable person obsessively devoted to a particular pursuit," are often used to describe stereotypical fanboys.
 In regards to chosen fandoms, they are typically associated with comic books, video games, science fiction movies or television series, or technology (such as computer or smartphone brands).

 An exception to this portrayal is the sports fan, who is expected to be overtly sexual, and aggressive.
-This portrayal is particularly dominant within the sports arena, which provides a legitimate site for people to act in hyper masculinized ways.
-According to Williams, "Many [men] want to be overtly sexist and racist.
+This portrayal is particularly dominant within the sports arena, which provides a legitimate site for people to act in hypermasculinized ways.
+According to "Many [men] want to be overtly sexist and racist.
 They need to have this exaggerated sense of their sexuality to defend themselves from potential accusations that they are not real men."